Sky Muster® satellite service

 Read more about the services that may be affected.

-A premises’ eligibility for different service technologies (i.e. Fixed Wireless, Sky Muster™ satellite or Fixed Line) is subject to which access technology is available at your premises.
-It’s important to note that if a premises is not eligible to receive a Fixed Wireless or Fixed Line service, it may only be eligible for a Sky Muster™ satellite service.
+Your eligibility for different service technologies (i.e. Fixed Wireless, Sky Muster™ satellite or Fixed Line) depends on which access technology is available at your premises.

-As such, we have consulted with internet providers and made the decision to remove our Sky Muster Plus capped plans which involve a data allowance for video streaming and VPN use in the evening (4pm – 12am midnight).
+Following consultation with internet providers, we made the decision to remove our Sky Muster Plus capped plans which included a data allowance for video streaming and VPN use in the evening (4pm – 12am midnight).
+This change took effect on 1 March 2025.

-If you have not switched from a Sky Muster Plus capped plan before 1 March 2025, then you will be automatically migrated to a nbn Sky Muster Plus Premium plan on this date.
-This is in accordance with plan mapping shared with your internet provider.
+Customers on these capped plans were automatically migrated to an nbn Sky Muster Plus Premium plan in accordance with mapping we shared with your internet provider.

 You are not required to stay on your assigned Premium plan for any particular period of time.
-If you wish to change your plan, understand any changes to billing or examine what other options are available, please contact your internet provider directly.
+If you wish to change your plan, understand any changes to billing, or examine what other options are available, please contact your service provider directly.

 nbn Sky Muster plans are not impacted by these changes.